 When you read news stories about the middle class in America, you often see terms such as “squeezed” or “declining.”
-As a 2017 study by the National Bureau of Economic Research points out, average lifetime earnings for U.S. workers have been stagnant for decades, even as the cost of a middle-class lifestyle has risen sharply.
+As a 2017 study by the National Bureau of Economic Research (NBER) points out, average lifetime earnings for U.S. workers have been stagnant for decades, even as the cost of a middle-class lifestyle has risen sharply.

-Politicians on both sides of the aisle deplore this trend, blaming it on everything from tax policy to immigration.
+Politicians on both sides of the aisle hate this trend, blaming it on everything from tax policy to immigration.
 But there’s one piece of the picture that they tend to overlook: the decline of labor unions.

 How Labor Unions Work

 At its core, a labor union is simply a group of workers who band together to negotiate with business owners over pay and working conditions.
 Unions can represent workers in a particular field or workers across different fields who do similar kinds of work.
 Unions also play a role in politics, pushing for policies that improve the lives of all workers in the country.

 Here’s an example of how a union works.
 Suppose you’re a factory worker who’s unhappy with your job.
 You’re on your feet for hours at a time in a building that’s too hot in summer and too cold in winter, and you’re barely earning a living wage.
 But when you complain to your boss about the working conditions, they simply say that if you don’t like it, you can quit.